openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume Target Image Policy

 You can specify the cStor Target Image using the *value* for *VolumeTargetImage* property.
-This will help to choose the cStor istgt target image.
+This will help you choose the cStor istgt target image.

 ```
 apiVersion: storage.k8s.io/v1